adventuraxolotl/adventuraxolotl_renpy/notes/Story/Writing/Scene Newt Olm Intro.md

 *Conclusion:* You both arrive at Olm's lair.
 You individually do negotiations over something.

+*Information being withheld:* Olm and Newt have a deal; that the higher quality ore will go to Newt and the [[Pleurodelinae Plutocracy]] instead of the Queen.
+Why?
+Idk.
 ## Newt Intro

 "The Queen gives you directions to the OIm's home.
 It's quite a distance away from anything else."